 - Support to CSOs who are supporting Ukrainian refugees or civil society in exile in Georgia (such as services for Ukrainian refugees), implementation of measures for social integration of refugees, providing legal and psychosocial support etc., but does not include humanitarian services).

-HRH Tbilisi also accepts applications from civil society organizations and independent media from Belarus and Russia currently residing and working in Georgia.
+HRH Tbilisi also accepts applications from civil society organizations and independent media from Belarus currently residing and working in Georgia.

 Human Rights House Tbilisi (HRHT) is a membership-based organization and unites the coalition of five Georgian civil society organizations, working in different fields of human rights.
 The member organizations of HRHT are the Human Rights Center (HRIDC), Rights Georgia, Georgian Center for Psychosocial and Medical Rehabilitation of Torture Victims (GCRT), Sapari and Media Institute.
 According to the strategy of the Human Rights House Tbilisi, one of the main goals of the HRHT is the protection and empowerment of human rights defenders and human rights organizations, as well as awareness-raising about human rights issues.
 Based in Tbilisi, HRHT was registered in 2010 as a non-governmental organization with the support of the Human Rights House Foundation.
 HRHT became a member of the Human Rights House Network in the same year.
 In 2018 HRH Tbilisi became a member of European Union Temporary Relocation Platform.